mnkhee/user-docs-project/docs/tutorials/deleting.md

 ## Overview

-This section will go cover the process of deleting data stored in your browser's local storage.
+This section will focus on the process of deleting data stored in your browser's local storage.

 ## Setup